GHresonate/Cinema/README.md

 # Cinema
-Writted on Django cinema site.
+Written on Django cinema site.
 ## What needs to be done?
 1)